Commencal Meta Power TR Ride Review

 The cockpit of the Meta Power TR 29 also felt pretty dialed and ready to back up some hard shredding on this bike.
-Commencal spec'd a number of components from their house brand, Ride Alpha, including the handlebar, stem, and grips.
+Commencal spec'd several components from their house brand, Ride Alpha, including the handlebar, stem, and grips.
 They chose a burly freeride stem and a 780mm wide 20mm rise handlebar with e-bike wire routing.
 This combo felt nice and stout and helped when muscling this heavy bike around.
 At the back of the bike, a 175mm (size L and XL) KS Rage-I dropper gets the seat low and out of the way.
 This dropper feels a little clunky but gets the job done.
 The Fabric Scoop Flat Sport saddle proved to be quite comfortable for any length of ride.

-The Meta Power TR 29 is a versatile and hard-charging eMTB that is offered at a reasonable price (for an e-bike).
+The Meta Power TR 29 is a versatile and hard-charging eMTB offered at a reasonable price (for an e-bike).
 This bike is long and slack, making it stable at speed and confident on aggressive trails, yet still loads of fun in more casual terrain.
 It's also a comfortable climber with a bit of a monster truck feel.
 Yes, it is a bit of a handful in super tight terrain due to its length and weight.
-The new Shimano EP8 motor is an impressive spec at this price point and the 630Wh battery grants it an impressive range.
+The new Shimano EP8 motor is an impressive spec at this price point, and the 630Wh battery grants it an impressive range.
 The Ride build we tested is budget-friendly, and while there are some low points, everything came together pretty well on the trail.
 If you're looking for a ripping e-bike that won't break the bank, we think the Meta Power TR is a great option to consider.